Casa de les Punxes gives Barcelona yet another Catalan modernist gem.

 Here you really get to take in Casa de les Punxes with all your senses, plus learn much more about the history of every corner of the palace.

-The visit ends on the rooftop with a few appetizers, cava wine, and a concert on the rooftop.
+The visit ends on the rooftop with a class of cava wine.

 FYI: there’s no need to print out tickets as you can simply download them to your smartphone and show them at the entrance.